clay-reed-a/hex_repl/writing/about.md

 Hex Color REPL helps you learn hex color codes.
 I wanted to write hex color codes without a tool like Photoshop open.
 Switching between code & tool broke my flow.

 When learning to program, I used [REPLs][REPL].
-REPL stands for Read-Print-Eval-Loop, and, when you say it, it rhymes with <i>pebble</i> but not <i>bell</i>.
+REPL stands for Read-Print-Eval-Loop.
+It rhymes with <i>pebble</i> but not <i>bell</i>.
 REPLs helped me see what certain codes meant.
 With a REPL, you can write some code, and the REPL responds with what it means.
 I found if I practiced writing a code & seeing how the [REPL][] responded I could understand the code much better.
 So I made a REPL just for hex color codes, because there wasn't one.

 For some examples of [REPLs][REPL], look at [SLIME's REPL][SLIME], [`pry`][pry] or your browser's JavaScript console.